oaklandgit/TRMNL_BART_Plugin/README.md

 The API key is available from BART's site at [https://www.bart.gov/schedules/developers/api](https://www.bart.gov/schedules/developers/api)

 Definitely some issues to iron out as I'm getting familiar with the odd quirks of the TRMNL's templating engine.
+But more importantly is figuring out how to make the departure times accurate, given the way TRMNL pulls and caches its fetches.
+Stay tuned (or help out!)